kellan/laughingmeme/_posts/2008-12-30-new-amazon-aws-signature-version-2-is-oauth-compatible.md

 [![Enigma rotors](http://farm2.static.flickr.com/1200/1397852047_3128ce06df.jpg)](http://www.flickr.com/photos/briannegus/1397852047/ "Enigma rotors by Brian Negus, on Flickr")

-Spent a couple hours last night writing the core of a stripped down, PHP4 compatible API library for \[Amazon SimpleDB\](http://aws.amazon.com/simpledb/) (in the style of my (http://laughingmeme.org/2008/12/11/my-flickr-api-library-for-php/) library.
+Spent a couple hours last night writing the core of a stripped down, PHP4 compatible API library for [Amazon SimpleDB](http://aws.amazon.com/simpledb/) (in the style of my (http://laughingmeme.org/2008/12/11/my-flickr-api-library-for-php/) library.
 Just not a fan of abstraction for its own sake).
-In the process I discovered that Amazon had \[revved the version on their “Signature Method”\](http://developer.amazonwebservices.com/connect/entry.jspa?externalID=1928).
-Which is good news as SignatureVersion 1 contains a classic crypto-blunder in its design, namely it encourages collisions. (\[more details\](http://www.daemonology.net/blog/2008-12-18-AWS-signature-version-1-is-insecure.html), also \[why you care about collisions\](http://www.phreedom.org/research/rogue-ca/)) To date the solution was use SSL, and wait patiently, very patiently.
+In the process I discovered that Amazon had [revved the version on their “Signature Method”](http://developer.amazonwebservices.com/connect/entry.jspa?externalID=1928).
+Which is good news as SignatureVersion 1 contains a classic crypto-blunder in its design, namely it encourages collisions. ([more details](http://www.daemonology.net/blog/2008-12-18-AWS-signature-version-1-is-insecure.html), also [why you care about collisions](http://www.phreedom.org/research/rogue-ca/)) To date the solution was use SSL, and wait patiently, very patiently.
 So yay for Amazon fixing this!
 And in fairness, first couple of drafts of the OAuth spec contained a similar issue, though it got ironed out quickly.
 Yay for many eyes and the open web.

 ### “OAuth-compatible” signing